LAKE ERIE WALLEYE FISHING: GET READY FOR A BIG 2025

 Why walleye?

-As the walleye size increases, fishermen will have more fun with the better bites and fights on the water.
+As the walleye size increases, fishermen have more fun with the better bites and fights on the water.
 You’ll take home more more meat for the freezer.
-If you’ve never experienced walleye before, I think you’ll agree with me that it’s the best tasting fish in the world.
+If you’ve never experienced walleye before, I think you’ll agree that it’s the best tasting fish in the world.
 Walleye fillets are very mild and easy to prepare.

 Fishing gear not needed